Introduction to the North West Wilderness Weekend

 - Seeing The 21-arched Glenfinnan Viaduct (made famous by the Harry Potter Films).

-- 1 night of wild camping in an extremely remote part of the UK.
+- Wild camping in an extremely remote part of the UK.

 - Views along Barisdale Bay and Loch Hourn.

 - A qualified Mountain Leader on each day of the trek